Saurabh1006/crud/README.md

 # crud
-this is git for my project and relation of react+node.js+postgres
+This is git for my project and relation of react+node.js+postgres Author:SAURABH VERMA